Inteli-College/2025-1A-T02-G81-PUBLICO/Report_Modulo_2.md

 - Common pitfalls observed in unsuccessful implementations.

 This research provided a strong theoretical and practical foundation for identifying market opportunities and constraints.

+### 4. Diagrams and Process Flows

+Based on the new product direction, we developed a series of diagrams to illustrate key aspects of our business model, app user flows, and revenue structure.
+Although these materials will not be publicly shared for privacy and strategic reasons, they were thoroughly reviewed and refined with guidance and feedback from our academic advisor.